The Complete

 Sources: Casino loot, guild shop rolls, daily login, and summon shards.

-Buy the 5x rockets daily from City Market during Ship Breaker events.
+Buy the 5x rockets daily from the Ship Breaker event menu during Ship Breaker events.
 Like Dino Eggs, the daily 5x purchase is always worth the gems.

 Sources: Collect actions and Car Smash event actions.
-Spend every hammer during the event — they don't carry over.
+Spend every drink during the event, they don't carry over.

 This is one of the best sources of gold, elixir, platinum, and other core currencies.
 Active Club Smash participation is a huge part of why being in a good guild matters so much.